willfaught/paige/README.md

 credit this project and its author in a post so others may find it.

 Bootstrap 5.2.2 CSS and JavaScript and Bootstrap Icons 1.10.2 are loaded from the Bootstrap CDN for every page.
+To load local assets instead, set the site parameters `paigebootstrapcss`, `paigebootstrapicons`, and `paigebootstrapjs` to the asset paths.

 ## Configuration